DraftCall

 11 GP15 GP

 George Kittle vs T.J.
-Hockenson: Who Should You Start?
+Hockenson: The Full Breakdown

 The numbers tell a clear story here.
 George Kittle put up 12.1 fantasy points per game for the San Francisco 49ers in 2025, while T.J.
 Hockenson managed 5.8 across 15 games with the Minnesota Vikings.
 A 6.3-point weekly edge is substantial at the tight end position.